Motivational Quotes for Sales Team to Achieve Targets

 Theory X Management

-The management believes that the average employee in the organization is lazy and doesn’t like to take workloads.
+The management believes that the average employee in the organization is lazy and doesn’t like to take on workloads.

 Theory Y Management